MrMic/MrMic/README.md

 # Michaël CHLON · MrMic

-> CTO / CIO · Open Source addict since 1999
+> CTO / CIO · Open Source evangelist since 1999

 Seasoned technology executive with a hands-on engineering culture.
 I architect and lead the delivery of fast, secure, and scalable systems — from cloud-native infrastructure and DevSecOps pipelines to modern full-stack products.
 Currently focused on AI strategy, RAG pipelines, and MCP/Skills integration.